-By June 2020, there will be a 10% increase in parent/family engagement opportunities at the court school sites.
+By June 2021, there will be a 10% increase in parent/family engagement opportunities at the court school sites and decrease of suspension rate by 5%.

 Consistent parent involvement and engagement has continued to be a challenge.
 Reasons for the challenge include a highly transient student population.
 At the end of 2017-18, 40% of parents participated in parent teacher conferences, a decrease of 20% from 2016-17.
 Efforts will continue towards parent participation and engagement.